 “How pitiful you are,” he sneered.
 “Son of the Father.
 You fail in one attempt to save your life, and you already give up!
 Already you give me my victory!
 You do not deserve to preside over us, the Sun Elves.”

-And so I began waving my hands together with a new resolve, and I attacked.
-But again, my spell hit the force protecting Asharal, so I aimed my hands at Sharal, saw that Asharal had noticed my determination and that his own grew in turn.
+And so, I began waving my hands together with a new resolve, and I attacked.
+But again, my spell hit the force protecting Asharal, so I aimed my hands at Sharal, and saw that Asharal had noticed my determination and that his own grew in turn.

 Without a word, my spell attacked Asharal as I turned my sights on his brother, who now looked grey with fatigue, telling me that Sharal was growing weary, that the magic he was exuding was finally taking its toll.